-Intervention includes both physical procedures by which data are gathered (for example, venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
+Intervention means both physical procedures by which information or biospecimens are gathered (for example, venipuncture) and manipulations of the participant or the participant's environment that are performed for research purposes.

-Interaction includes communication or interpersonal contact between investigator and subject.
+Interaction includes communication or interpersonal contact between investigator and participant.

-Key personnel: Persons who have direct contact with subjects, contribute to the research in a substantive way, have contact with subjects' identifiable data or biological samples (e.g., tissue, blood, urine, plasma, saliva), or use subjects' personal information.
+Key personnel: Persons who have direct contact with participants, contribute to the research in a substantive way, have contact with participants' identifiable data or biological samples (e.g., tissue, blood, urine, plasma, saliva), or use participants' personal information.